StefanSooley/Optimisation/readme.txt

+This is a package that uses the Simplex method to solve linear optimisation problems.
+The input problem must be placed into a file named 'input.txt'.

+This algorithm can:
+- Solve maximisation problems for single or multiple optima
+- Solve Minimisation problems for single or multiple optima
+- Automatically add slack and surplus variables
+- Automatically add artificial variables

-The input file is set out to make it very easy insert a problem.
+The input file designed to make it very easy insert a problem.
 It automatically parses through the lines and converts the information into a tableau.

 Some important things to note are:
 - There must be spaces between variables and +/-/=/≤/≥ operators
 - z must have coefficient of 1
-- Coefficients must be integers

 Example input files: